THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • SNB-REACT (Coöperatieve Vereniging SNB-REACT): a non-profit association that promotes measures against counterfeiting.

-• Unione degli industriali della provincia di Padova: a national association aimed at improving the competitiveness of the local manufacturing system through the construction of infrastructure, and by promoting knowledge transfer, a modern work culture, a strong spirit of individual and collective initiative, innovation and applied research.
+• Unione degli industriali della provincia di Padova: a national association aimed at improving the competitiveness of the local manufacturing system through the development of infrastructures, the promotion of the transfer of knowledge and a modern work culture,

-• Valore D: an Italian association of large companies committed to supporting and promoting women’s leadership and talent as a valuable contribution to business growth (6,000 euros).
+• Valore D: an Italian association of large companies committed to supporting and promoting women’s leadership and talent as a valuable contribution to business growth (8,000 euros).

 Relations between the Moncler Group and political parties and their representatives are guided by the highest principles of transparency and ethics, as stated in the Codes of Ethics of both Brands.

-As a multinational Group that firmly believes in sustainability, the Moncler Group is committed to contributing to the achievement of the goals published in the 2030 Agenda for Sustainable Development signed by the 193 member states of the United Nations (UN).
+of the goals published in the 2030 Agenda for Sustainable Development signed by the 193 member states of the United Nations (UN).
+The Sustainable Development Goals (SDGs)

-The Sustainable Development Goals (SDGs) set out the priorities for contributing to global development, promoting human wellbeing, and protecting the environment.
+set out the priorities for contributing to global development, promoting human wellbeing, and protecting the environment.
 The SDGs call for joint global action between governments, businesses, and society, and aim at mobilising all efforts around a common set of goals to be achieved by 2030.

 Of the 17 macro objectives described in the SDGs (such as ending poverty, fighting inequality and tackling climate change), the Group contributes to eleven of them directly or through organisations with which it collaborates.
-The targets related to the SDGs are clearly indicated in the Sustainability Plan.

 Moncler considers collaboration and different experiences to be fundamental values to achieve common objectives, not only in the creative sphere, but also for responsible and sustainable development.
-Furthermore, since 2019, Moncler has been a member of The Fashion Pact,
+Since 2019, Moncler has been a member of The Fashion Pact, a coalition of leading global companies of the fashion and textile industry that, together with suppliers and

-a coalition of leading global companies in the fashion and textile industry that, together with suppliers and distributors, is committed to achieve shared goals focused on three main areas: fighting global warming, restoring biodiversity and protecting oceans.
-Within The Fashion Pact, Moncler is present both in the Steering Committee, a committee of various CEOs
+distributors, are committed to achieving shared goals focused on three main areas: fighting global warming, restoring biodiversity and protecting oceans.
+Within The Fashion Pact, Moncler was present, during its three-year term, in the Steering Committee, a committee of various CEOs of member brands, aimed at maintaining an open dialogue between company executives and openly

-of member brands, aimed at maintaining an open dialogue between company executives and openly sharing ideas, guidelines and progress, and in the Operations Committee, the body that identifies the actions, working groups and awareness-raising activities to be implemented in order to achieve the priorities set by the Steering Committee.
+sharing ideas, guidelines and progress, and continues to sit on the Operations Committee, the body that identifies the actions, working groups and awareness-raising activities to be implemented in order to achieve the priorities set by the Steering Committee.